TanGentleman/TanTan/README.md

 1. Run command in terminal from your home directory.
     - `python3 Documents/TanTan/Downloader.py Folder_For_Collected_Images`
 - The above example would save the images to TanTan/{reddit_folder_name}/Folder_For_Collected_Images

-# Using MacOS Shortcuts to automate running Link_Grabber.py and Downloader.py:
-- Ask for Text with "Format Query as {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}"
-- Run Shell Script
-    - `python3 Documents/TanTan/Link_Grabber.py -s {PROVIDED_INPUT}`
-- Text = Shell Script Result
-- If <Text> <contains> <*shortcut_failure*>
-    - Run this shortcut again (Link Grab + Download)
-- Otherwise
-    - Show Alert "Would you like to Download?"
-    - Ask for Text with Folder Name:
-    - Run Shell Script
-    - `python3 Documents/TanTan/Downloader.py {PROVIDED_INPUT}`
-- End If

-Using Chatbot from scratch (still in development):
-1. install homebrew
-2. install python
-3. install pip
-4. install dependencies
-5. install readline
-6. Run chatbot